ARE YOU DEALING WITH MOLD-RELATED INDOOR ENVIRONMENTAL CONCERNS?

 • Asthma exacerbation: When exposed to mold, asthmatics may experience worsened symptoms, such as increased coughing, wheezing, and difficulty breathing.

-• Respiratory issues: Prolonged mold exposure can lead to respiratory problems in some individuals, including respiratory infections or developing respiratory conditions.
+• Respiratory issues: Prolonged mold exposure can lead to respiratory problems in some individuals, including respiratory infections or the development of respiratory conditions.

 • Hypersensitivity pneumonitis: In rare cases, mold exposure can cause hypersensitivity pneumonitis, a lung disease characterized by inflammation of the lung tissue.